Alejandro-Roldan/scandirRecursive/README.md

 - scandir_recursive_sorted(): Calls the scandir_recursive and tree_sort functions one after the other.
 For easyness and code cleaness.
 Takes the combination of both functions arguments (except the tree argument from tree_sort since it takes the output of the scandir_recursive directly).

-Calling the script from terminal deploys a command utility much like the command "ls".
-Mainly for testing since its obviously worse as a command.
+- main(): Calling the script from terminal deploys a command utility much like the command "ls".
+Mainly for testing and measure timing since its obviously worse as a command.

 Benchmarks
 ----------